Our products

 4. Drain the pasta and add it to the pan.
 Mix over low heat for one minute, adding more cooking water if needed to maintain the creamy texture.

-5. Off the heat, add the shredded smoked eel, lemon juice, and chives.
+5. Off the heat, add the flaked smoked eel, lemon juice, and chives.
 Mix gently.
-The eel should not be cooked: the residual heat from the pasta is enough to temper it.
+The eel should not be cooked: the residual heat from the pasta is enough to warm it through.

 6. Serve immediately with black pepper and more chives on top.

 Key: The eel is always added off the heat.
-If you cook it directly in the pan, the fat melts too much, and the texture goes from buttery to pasty.
-You want the eel to maintain its identity within the dish, not to dissolve into the sauce.
+If you cook it directly in the pan, the fat melts too much and the texture changes from buttery to pasty.
+You want the eel to maintain its identity within the dish, not dissolve into the sauce.

 Recipe 4: Scrambled eggs with smoked eel and chives